How to turn your computer into a USB or serial server

 There can be no doubt that a hardware USB server is a great idea for those who want to manage their valuable peripherals remotely.
 But at the same time, this is not the only possible way to share devices over network.
 A dedicated software, FlexiHub, offers the unique port virtualization technology that lets forward devices over the Internet and access them right from your computer without any additional tools.

-Software solution as an alternative method
+Software solutions as an alternative method

 When compared to most device network sharing solutions out there, FlexiHub is definitely towards the top of the group.
 FlexiHub is compatible with virtually any USB or COM-enabled device like a digital camera, printer, scanner, etc., and will definitely meet the needs of most users when it comes to the speed and security of connections.
 The advanced encryption used by the software ensures the protection of data transmitted over the network.